mistio/mist-ce/README.txt

     sudo easy_install virtualenv

-In MacOSX there might be some problems with certificates resulting to mist.io getting 404 errors from server side.
-To solve the issue donwlad a pem from http://curl.haxx.se/docs/caextract.html rename it to curl-ca-bundle.crt and save it to /opt/local/share/curl/
+In MacOSX there might be some problems with certificates.
+To solve the issue donwload a pem from http://curl.haxx.se/docs/caextract.html rename it to curl-ca-bundle.crt and save it to /opt/local/share/curl/ or to /usr/share/curl/ca-bundle.crt.
+Check out this gist https://gist.github.com/1stvamp/2158128

 Supposing you have all the above, the steps are simple.
 Clone the repository, create a virtualenv and run buildout::